 Self-guided cycling Managed by our sister company, Exodus.

 It is possible to hire electric bikes for this holiday at a supplement of £130 per person.
 As these are available on a first come first served basis, we recommend early booking to avoid disappointment.
-Please call us for further details.

 7 nights spent in an array of diverse comfortable accommodations, handpicked for their character and location.
 Highlights include a 17th Century manor house set in extensive vineyards, a luxurious modern hotel with individually decorated rooms set in the middle of town, and a rustic locally owned heritage property where all food is farmed by the charismatic owner.